softplus/lightroom-cc-api/README.md

 ## Usage of sample script

-Here's my suggestion if you want to use the sample script.
-Just pull the whole repo, set up venv, install the requisites, make your .env file, and run.
+Pull the whole repo, set up venv, install the requisites, make your .env file, and run.

+You will need to get a Lightroom API key to run the sample.
+To get them, check out [get_manual_tokens.md].

 ```bash
 git clone https://github.com/softplus/lightroom-cc-api